Nuremberg Chronicle: Production

-Two Nuremberg merchants, Sebald Schreyer (1446–1503) and his son-in-law, Sebastian Kammermeister (1446–1520), commissioned the Latin version of the chronicle.
+Two Nuremberg merchants, Sebald Schreyer (1446–1503) and his son-in-law, Sebastian Kammermeister (1446–1520), commissioned the Latin version of the chronicle on 29 December 1491.
 They also commissioned Georg Alt (1450–1510), a scribe at the Nuremberg treasury, to translate the work into German.
-Both Latin and German editions were printed by Anton Koberger, in Nuremberg.
+Both Latin and German editions were printed by Anton Koberger in Nuremberg.
 Contracts were recorded by scribes, bound into volumes, and deposited in the Nuremberg City Archives.
 The first contract, from December 1491, established the relationship between the illustrators and the patrons.
 The painters, Wolgemut and Pleydenwurff, were to provide the layout of the chronicle, to oversee the production of the woodcuts, and to guard the designs against piracy.
 The patrons agreed to advance 1,000 gulden for paper, printing costs, and the distribution and sale of the book.
-A second contract, between the patrons and the printer, was executed in March 1492.
+A second contract between the patrons and the printer was executed in March 1492.
 It stipulated conditions for acquiring the paper and managing the printing.
 The blocks and the archetype were to be returned to the patrons once the printing was completed.

-The author of the text, Hartmann Schedel, was a medical doctor, humanist and book collector.
+The author of the text, Hartmann Schedel, was a medical doctor, humanist, and book collector.
 He earned a doctorate in medicine in Padua in 1466, then settled in Nuremberg to practice medicine and collect books.
 According to an inventory done in 1498, Schedel's personal library contained 370 manuscripts and 670 printed books.
 The author used passages from the classical and medieval works in this collection to compose the text of the chronicle.
-He borrowed most frequently from another humanist chronicle, Supplementum Chronicarum, by Giacomo Filippo Foresti of Bergamo.
-It has been estimated that about 90% of the text is pieced together from works on humanities, science, philosophy and theology, while about 10% of the chronicle is Schedel's original composition.
+He borrowed most frequently from another humanist chronicle, the Supplementum Chronicarum by Giacomo Filippo Foresti of Bergamo.
+It has been estimated that about 90% of the text is pieced together from works on humanities, science, philosophy, and theology, while about 10% of the chronicle is Schedel's original composition.

 Nuremberg was one of the largest cities in the Holy Roman Empire in the 1490s, with a population of between 45,000 and 50,000.
 Thirty-five patrician families composed the City Council.
-The Council controlled all aspects of printing and craft activities, including the size of each profession and the quality, quantity and type of goods produced.
+The Council controlled all aspects of printing and craft activities, including the size of each profession and the quality, quantity, and type of goods produced.
 Although dominated by a conservative aristocracy, Nuremberg was a centre of northern humanism.
 Anton Koberger, printer of the Nuremberg Chronicle, printed the first humanist book in Nuremberg in 1472.
 Sebald Shreyer, one of the patrons of the chronicle, commissioned paintings from classical mythology for the grand salon of his house.
 Hartmann Schedel, author of the chronicle, was an avid collector of both Italian Renaissance and German humanist works.
 Hieronymus Münzer, who assisted Schedel in writing the chronicle's chapter on geography, was among this group, as were Albrecht Dürer and Johann and Willibald Pirckheimer.